This section of my Fanpop User Guide describes how to create a club on Fanpop, and was last substantively edited on 4 June 2013.

 For a club to be promoted from the 'pending' status, it needs to have both a logo and a banner.

 The logo should be a perfectly square image of at least 100 pixels across by 100 pixels high.
 While you can use a smaller square image, it is not recommended, as smaller images than the minimum size get inflated to fill the minimum size, and that can lead to blocky 'pixelized' pictures.
 The other consideration for a logo is that it read well...by that I mean that the image should be fairly simple and should well represent the topic of the club.
 Users should be able to look at the icon and immediately be able to tell what the club is (or at least have a fair guess at it) without even reading the club title.
-A good example would be the microphone image for the Stand-up Comedy spot
+A good example would be the microphone image for the link

 - it's a simple image which conveys the essence of the stand-up set-up.
 I won't bother pointing out bad examples, as any icon is better than the default fanpop icon which doesn't indicate anything for a club other than that you are on the fanpop web site (and hopefully we all know this).
 But I do encourage users to try for images that are universal rather than specific to your country (bad examples: a phone booth, a toilet, or a taxi, all of which have very different appearances in various countries).
 Finally, you should consider that the club's logo is used all over Fanpop, scaled to various sizes...therefore you should try to come up with an image that reads well even at a miniscule size.